f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

 3. HTTPS with Active Monitors

-   NGINX Plus can periodically check the health of upstream servers by sending special health‑check requests to each server and verifying the correct response.
+   NGINX Plus can periodically check the health of upstream servers by sending special health-check requests to each server and verifying the correct response.

    Create NGINX Ingress Controller with Https with Active Monitors: